St. Pete Beach was named the No. 1 Beach in America by Tripadvisor in 2021.

 Places to Stay

-Full-service resorts such as the Don CeSar and the TradeWinds Resorts offer luxurious experiences with all the amenities you could desire.
+Full-service resorts such as the TradeWinds Resort, Sirata and Don CeSar offer luxurious experiences with all the amenities you could desire.
 But you’ll also find plenty of “Old Florida” accommodations that are hidden gems here.
 Mid-century hotels such as the Bon-Aire Resort and Pass-a-Grille’s Coconut Inn harken back to vintage Florida without skimping on creature comforts.
 The newest kids on the block, The Saint and the Bellwether Beach Resort, offer a stylish-but-laid-back experience.
-Beachfront accommodations in St. Pete Beach that won’t strain your wallet include the Dolphin Beach Resort – which has a huge pool and a great beach bar.